The GP Partners covering both sites are now.

 If you would like to book into one of these clinics please inform the receptionist when you call the surgery to make an appointment, they are booked on a first come, first served basis therefore the waiting times for these clinics may be longer than an appointment within our normal working hours.

-Normal afternoon clinics run from 2pm to 5.45pm, working patients can request to see a GP within these times Monday through to Friday, again these appointments are available up to 4 weeks in advance.
+Normal afternoon clinics run between 2pm to 5.45pm, working patients can request to see a GP within these times Monday through to Friday, again these appointments are available up to 2 weeks in advance.

 Always inform the reception team that you are a worker and would prefer an afternoon appointment.
 This will assist them to offer you a more convenient appointment whenever possible.